 Due to the disadvantages of satellite broadband, it's worth considering your other options for getting connected before committing to a contract.

-The UK’s 3G and 4G mobile broadband coverage has improved dramatically, so it’s worth checking whether this might be a cheaper and faster way to get internet in your area.
+The UK’s 3G and 4G coverage has improved dramatically, so it’s worth checking whether mobile broadband might be a cheaper and faster way to get internet in your area.
 Like satellite broadband, it needs no ‘grid’ connection and has the added advantage that you’ll be able to take it with you wherever you go.